llauderesv/istio-in-action/README.md

 Istio is an open source service mesh that helps organizations run distributed, microservices-based apps anywhere.
 Why use Istio?
 Istio enables organizations to secure, connect, and monitor microservices, so they can modernize their enterprise apps more swiftly and securely.

-Istio manages traffic flows between services, enforces access policies, and aggregates telemetry data, all without requiring changes to application code.
-Istio eases deployment complexity by transparently layering onto existing distributed applications.
+Istio manages traffic flows between services, enforces access policies, and aggregates telemetry data, **all without requiring changes to application code.** Istio eases deployment complexity by transparently layering onto existing distributed applications.

 source: https://cloud.google.com/learn/what-is-istio

 ## Benefits of using Istio Service Mesh

-- Understand network interactions between services inside your Kubernetes Cluster.
+- [x] Understand network interactions between services inside your Kubernetes Cluster.
-- Traffic inspection between services.
+- [x] Traffic inspection between services.
-- Granular policies percentage-based routing.
+- [x] Granular policies, percentage-based routing to your deployments.
-- Automate policies across 1000s of services.
+- [x] Automate policies across 1000s of services.
-- Decouple the network from your application code.
+- [x] Decouple the network from your application code.

 What else can Istio do?